untodesu/salad/README.md

 SALAD is an OpenAL loader library which is made specifically to avoid _any_ licensing issues caused by OpenAL-soft being licensed under LGPL.

-SALAD named after [GLAD](https://github.com/Dav1dde/glad) just becase I thought it would be funny.
+SALAD is named after [GLAD](https://github.com/Dav1dde/glad) just becase I thought it would be funny.

 ## Usage
 In order to use SALAD you need a working C99 compiler (with extensions (Visual C/C++ and GNU extensions are supported)).